darylldimazana22/SmallProjects/README.md

 # SmallProjects
-My small projects made on my free time
+Some mini projects made on my free time